Jdsle/RSDK-Library-v2/README.md

 This project uses [CMake](https://cmake.org/), a versatile building system that supports many different compilers and platforms.
 You can download CMake [here](https://cmake.org/download/). **(Make sure to enable the feature to add CMake to the system PATH during the installation!)**

+You will also need [Emscripten.](https://emscripten.org/docs/getting_started/downloads.html) Download and install it by following the provided instructions on the page.

 ## Get the source code

 In order to clone the repository, you need to install Git, which you can get [here](https://git-scm.com/downloads).